nix-community/dream2nix/docs/concepts-and-benefits.md

       },

-      // generic metadata (not specific to python) "generic": {
+      // generic metadata (not specific to python) "_generic": {

-        // this indicates which builder must be used "buildSystem": "python",
+        // this indicates which builder must be used "subsystem": "python",

         // translator which generated this file
         // (not relevant for building)
         "producedBy": "translator-poetry-1",

         // dependency graph of the packages
-        "dependencyGraph": {
+        "dependencies": {
           "requests": [
             "certifi"
           ]
         }
       },

-      // all fields inside 'buildSystem' are specific to
+      // all fields inside 'subsystem' are specific to
-      // the selected buildSystem (python)
+      // the selected subsystem (python)
-      "buildSystem": {
+      "_subsystem": {

         // tell the python builder how the inputs must be handled "sourceFormats": {